International student transfer policy

 - Where the student is under 18:

-- The registered provider has written confirmation that the student's parental or legal guardian supports the transfer; and
+- The registered provider has written confirmation that the student's parental or legal guardian supports the transfer

 - Where the student is not being cared for in Australia by a parent or a suitable nominated relative, the valid enrolment offer also confirms that the registered provider will accept that responsibility for approving the student's accommodation, support and general welfare arrangements.

-You will be notified of the outcome of your request within 10 working days of submitting your request to the Associate Director, Enquiries and Admissions.
+You will be notified of the outcome of your request within 10 working days of submitting your request.
 There is no charge for a letter of release.
+The University will maintain records of all requests from students for a release and the assessment of, and decision regarding, the request for two years after student ceases to be an accepted student.